 1. Your wash and care system plays a major role.

 Have you ever flat-ironed your hair on wash day and it didn’t last past a few hours?
 The shampoo you used could be the one to blame.
 When you know you’re in the mood for a straight style, use shampoo and conditioner systems that help tame frizz.
 One effective option is Suave Professionals Keratin Infusion Shampoo and Conditioner.
 This formula reduces frizz and gives you sleek hair for up to 48 hours.

 2. Think about what’s causing your frizz.

 A flat iron for frizzy hair won’t solve all of your frizzy issues, especially if the underlying cause of your frizzy situation is due to using chemicals on your hair or washing with hot water—both allow the cuticle of your hair to lift and cause frizz.
-If your hair is chemically treated, before flat-ironing your hair use a hair treatment that will help visibly repair and close your cuticle.
+If your hair is chemically treated, before flat-ironing your hair, use a hair treatment that will help visibly repair and close your cuticle.
+We highly recommend trying Dove Anti-Frizz Oil Therapy Hair Mask for softer and healthier strands.
 If you’re using hot water, turn the temp down a notch and consider finalizing your wash routine with a cold-water rinse to help promote shine.

-3. Try a heat protectant that also reduces frizz.
+3. Try a heat protectant that reduces frizz.

 4. Blow-dry the right way.

 Prevent frizz by using your blowdryer the way you really should.
 This is not the time to just wing it: Connect your concentration nozzle onto your dryer and blow-dry hair downwards in quick motions until hair is smooth.